 Use Case Description:

 The Gmunden site cement plant of RD group has currently the capacity of around 1.900 ton/day of cement clinker, with a district heating connection (capacity of ~8 MWth).
-The clinker process offers multiple options of heat integration with district heating and cooling, either via the WEH coming from air cooled clinker coolers, or from the off gas from cyclone tower.
-In the case of a waste heat steam cycle plant such as in the Rohrdorf site, also extraction steam from a steam turbine can be used which itself is fed by steam from the waste heat recovery steam generator.
-The installation of a waste heat steam generator is under consideration in the frame of a national research project.
-The state-of-the-art cement factory in Gmunden produces huge amounts of WEH that cannot be used by the cement production process itself.
-Its recent connection to a local district heating network allowed 8 MW thermal power to be provided covering the heat demand for roughly 1,000 homes.
-Additional excess heat is available, especially during summer months where no space heating is required.
+The clinker process offers multiple options of heat integration with district heating and cooling.
+Waste excess heat either comes from air cooled clinker coolers, or from the off gas from cyclone tower.
+In the case of a waste heat steam cycle plant such as in the Rohrdorf site, also using extraction steam from a steam turbine is possible which itself is fed by steam from the waste heat recovery steam generator.

 RESTORE proposed solution: